 Arrive at Chez Vrony and be prepared for an experience unlike any other.
-Situated in perfect view of The Matterhown, with skiers on all sides and a lush forest in front, you’ll either sit at a picnic table or on a wooden lounge chair for two, complete with soft blankets to keep you warm.
+Situated in perfect view of the Matterhorn, with skiers on all sides and lush forest in front, you’ll either sit at a picnic table or on a wooden lounge chair for two, complete with soft blankets to keep you warm.

-Order up some glasses of rosé wine, regional fare like homemade cured meats and cheeses, and settle in to admire the view!
+Order up some glasses of rosé wine, regional fares like homemade cured meats and cheeses, and settle in to admire the view!

 All in all, whether you are in town for winter sports, simply admiring the views or just for post-ski socializing, Zermatt is one cold-weather destination not to be missed.
 Have fun!

 We hope that this article has inspired you to visit Zermatt.
 If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.